Lalaluke413/Lalaluke413.github.io/docs/index.markdown

 layout: home
 ---
 This is the home page for our DSC 180 Capstone project.
 See our github repo [here](https://github.com/pnagasam/dsc180a_capstone_project){:target="_blank"}.
-See our project report [here](/assets/ot_african_satelite.pdf){:target="_blank"}.
+See our project report [here](/assets/ot_african_satellite.pdf){:target="_blank"}.

 _By_ Priyanka Nagasamudra, Luke Lloyd

 # Abstract
 Unsupervised domain adaptation is an important problem in machine learning.
 Machine learning models trained on a certain dataset often are tested on datasets that are drawn from a different distribution.
 The aim of our work is to find methods to provide the same performance of the machine learning model on a test distribution as the train distribution.
-Optimal Transport is the new We propose using optimal transport to achieve this and demonstrate results on a model used to asses poverty in Africa.
+We propose using optimal transport to achieve this and demonstrate results on a model used to asses poverty in Africa.

 # Dataset
 [![](/assets/dataset.png)](https://wilds.stanford.edu/){:target="_blank"}